asminpaudel141/java-100program/README.md

 # 59.Write a Java program to implement polymorphism
 # 60.Write a Java program to implement polymorphism
 # 61.Write a Java program to implement polymorphism
+# 62.Write a Java program to implement polymorphism